mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

 Now create another setter for the speech rate.
-The process is the same as for the pitch, except that now it is the <span class="setters">set TextToSpeech1.SpeechRate</span> setter and the thumb position for the <i>rate</i> slider instead.
+The process is the same as for the pitch, except that now it is the <span class="setters">set TextToSpeech1.SpeechRate</span> setter and the thumb position for the <i>rate</i> slider.

 <hint markdown="block" title="Check My Solution">